 When you see out of season items at a flea market, don’t pass them by . . .
 Try to think about other ways to use them and scoop them up then for a much cheaper price!

 I hope that you feel more confident now in your upcoming flea market shopping adventure.
-Enjoy yourself and get ready to find some great deals!
+Some of my favorite items in my house were found out in flea market fields.
+You just never know what treasures are waiting, so enjoy yourself and get ready to find some great deals!